Vortriz/awesome-niri/README.md

 - [Nirius](https://sr.ht/~tsdh/nirius) - Utility commands for the niri.
 - [nsticky](https://github.com/lonerOrz/nsticky) - A utility to make windows visible across all workspaces in niri.
 - [vim-niri-nav](https://github.com/andergrim/vim-niri-nav) - Seamless navigation between niri windows and (neo)vim splits with the same key bindings.

+## Bars and widgets
+- [bar-rs](https://github.com/faervan/bar-rs) - A simple status bar, written using iced-rs.
+- [eww-niri-workspaces](https://github.com/druskus20/eww-niri-workspaces) - A rust binary that outputs workspace information from niri-ipc to be consumed by eww.
+- [Ignis](https://github.com/linkfrg/ignis) - A widget framework for building desktop shells, written and configurable in Python.

 ## Custom Shells
 - [DankMaterialShell](https://github.com/AvengeMedia/DankMaterialShell) - Quickshell based shell featuring Material 3 design principles, with a heavy focus on functionality and customizability.